-The course includes ultrasound instrumentation from source formation, electrical signal processing, image processing, and monitor.
+The course includes ultrasound instrumentation from source formation, electrical signal processing, image processing, and monitoring.
 The course details contrast resolution and temporal resolution.
 This course has an additional 90 hours of outside work.
 The student will carry out tasks related to the course in the external work component.

-PHSC 2040 ULTRASOUND PHYSICS AND 3 CREDITS 45 HOURS INSTRUMENTATION II
+PHSC 2040 ULTRASOUND PHYSICS AND INSTRUMENTATION II